Hamas releases third group of hostages as part of truce deal, while Netanyahu visits Gaza

-JERUSALEM (AP) — The fragile cease-fire between Israel and Hamas was back on track Sunday as the militants freed 17 more hostages, including 14 Israelis and the first American, in a third set of releases under a four-day truce.
+JERUSALEM (AP) — The fragile cease-fire between Israel and Hamas was back on track Sunday as the militants freed 17 more hostages, including 14 Israelis and the first American, in a third set of releases under a four-day truce that the U.S. said it hoped would be extended.

-Red Cross representatives transferred the hostages out of Gaza.
-Some were handed over directly to Israel, while others left through Egypt.
+Some hostages were handed over directly to Israel, while others left through Egypt.
 Israel's army said one was airlifted directly to a hospital.
+U.S. President Joe Biden said the elderly woman was “very sick and was in need of immediate medical help."

-The Israeli hostages ranged in age from 4 to 84 and included Abigail Edan, a 4-year-old girl whose parents were killed in the Hamas attack that started the war on Oct.
-7. The U.S. identified her as the first American hostage freed; White House national security adviser Jake Sullivan told NBC's "Meet the Press" the U.S. had reason to believe an American hostage would be released and said there were hopes it would be her.
+The hostages ranged in age from 4 to 84 and included Abigail Edan, a 4-year-old girl whose parents were killed in the Hamas attack that started the war on Oct.
+7. "What she endured was unthinkable," Biden said of the first American freed, adding he did not know the child's condition but could confirm she was safely in Israel.
+He did not have updates on other American hostages and said it was his goal to extend the cease-fire deal as long as possible.

 In all, nine children ages 17 and younger were on the list, according to Israeli Prime Minister Benjamin Netanyahu’s office.
-Separately, Hamas said it had released one of the Russian hostages it was holding, “in response to the efforts of Russian President Vladimir Putin” and as a show of appreciation for Moscow’s position on the war.
-Israeli army radio had reported that it was an Israeli-Russian dual national.
+Separately, Hamas said it had released a Russian hostage “in response to the efforts of Russian President Vladimir Putin” and as a show of appreciation for Moscow’s position on the war.
+The Russian-Israeli citizen was the first male hostage to be freed.

+Israel’s prison service later said it had begun the process of releasing 39 Palestinian prisoners.
+A convoy of vehicles was seen leaving Ofer military prison in the occupied West Bank.

-International mediators led by the U.S. and Qatar are trying to extend the cease-fire.
+International mediators led by the U.S., Egypt and Qatar are trying to extend the cease-fire that began Friday.

 Ahead of the latest release, Netanyahu visited the Gaza Strip, where he spoke with troops.
 “We are making every effort to return our hostages, and at the end of the day we will return every one,” he said, adding that “we are continuing until the end, until victory.
 Nothing will stop us.”
 It was not immediately clear where he went inside Gaza.